Meet the Board

 In late 2017, the LDAA evolved from our original status as a grassroots registered charity to a mature organisation with a framework that reflects our long term vision.
 Our first Board was established in November 2017; we are proud to introduce you to the members below:

 Sharon has worked in the field of health and wellness for almost 40 years.
-She was an Intensive Care Unit nurse for 20 years, and has run a business focussing on nutrition for a further 18 years.
+She was a Clinical Nurse Specialist in Critical Care for almost 20 years, and has run a business focussing on nutrition for over 20 years.

-Sharon has been involved with the LDAA since its inception in 2009 and fulfilled the role of president 2013-2017.
+Sharon has been involved with the LDAA since its inception in 2009 and fulfilled the roles of president and CEO.

 She has 25 years experience leading teams of volunteers from all walks of life, who have appreciated her calm manner, commitment to staff development and engaging style.
 Despite being a recovering patient herself, Sharon has been a tireless campaigner of justice for patients of Lyme disease and Lyme-like illness.
 She’s an endless source of inspiration for her team.

 Maree Kratzer, Vice President